 As of today, those who did always purchase insurance from insurance companies no longer need to do so - they receive it free of charge by airlines and hotels.
 Although the consumer receives this coverage by airlines, hotels, and even countries - insurance companies are the ones backing and enabling these new product offerings.
 On trend with these unprecedented times, we’re seeing new partnerships between insurers and different players in the travel industry in order to keep wings in the sky and tourism moving.

-Further supporting the partnerships amongst traditional travel stakeholders, is the technology that allows them to adapt in a much quicker manner.
+Further supporting the partnerships amongst traditional travel stakeholders, is the technology that allows them to adapt in a much more efficient manner.
 Companies that were already incorporating digital tools such as tele-medicine into their products pre-pandemic as a novelty, will now need to include it to maintain their competitive edge and attractiveness to insurance-eager travelers.
 Digital platforms that facilitate both face-to-face and remote care will help insurers and their hotelier partners turn challenges into opportunities.
 We’re already seeing the way startups such as battleface that keeps travel insurance simpler and leaner for the consumer, and Air Doctor - a marketplace that matches physicians and patients while traveling, are being implemented in the travel insurance field.
 For the travel industry catering to a now more fearful and more digitally connected (after months of socializing on screen vs. in person) consumer, the answer lies in reaching them right at their fingertips every step of their journey.